-Companies with a structured and sophisticated logistics strategy can do all kinds of incredible things – improve operational efficiency, increase visibility into their supply chain, and most of all, strengthen customer relationships throughout their ecosystem.
+Companies with a structured and sophisticated logistics strategy that includes EDI logistics software can do all kinds of incredible things – improve operational efficiency, increase visibility into their supply chain, and most of all, strengthen customer relationships throughout their ecosystem.

 In order to accomplish that, however, companies need to first have the proper EDI software in place.
 EDI remains the standard for electronic transactions between businesses, and that is no exception in the logistics industry.